Request a Callback 0808 175 1966

 Sainted Medals

-Two medallions that have often been found buried in the foundations of houses are those of St Joseph and St Benedict.
+While some people wear sainted medallions for personal protection, in some Catholic countries necklaces of St Joseph and St Benedict are buried in the foundations to bless the new home.
 As the patron saint of carpenters, Joseph is believed to ensure a strong construction.
-St Benedict medals are believed by some to ward off evil spirits.
+St Benedict medals are believed to protect against illness.

 Stair-raising Superstition